Music for the Masses: Side one

 "Never Let Me Down Again", the album's opening track and second single, was described by Gore as a "stand-out" track that was especially effective when played live.
 Samples used in the song include drums from their own 1986 single "Stripped" and Led Zeppelin's song "When the Levee Breaks".
 A sample from Carl Orff's Carmina Burana was also incorporated into the track.
 Gore's guitar part for the song was recorded at Puk Studios, filtered through their ARP 2600 synthesiser.
 Wilder called it his favorite song on the album and his second favorite Depeche Mode song of all time.
 It has become a staple of Depeche Mode's live performances, featuring on every tour since.

 Experimental and classical composers Philip Glass (left, pictured in 1993) and Michael Nyman (right, pictured in 2015) influenced the sound and arrangements of "Pimpf" and "Little 15", respectively.

 The side's second song, "The Things You Said" was described in the biography Depeche Mode: Faith and Devotion as a song that "[digs] deep into the psyche to dissect fear, vulnerability, and relationships."

 "Strangelove", the album's first single and third track, was described as a "minor-key pop single ... [that was] still a long way off from mainstream."
 The initial single mix for the track was described by Wilder as "cluttered", so the band remixed the song for the album, using one of Miller's Puk remixes as a guide.

 "Sacred", the album's fourth track, was described by Bascombe as the song on the album that retained the "glam" aspect of Gore's original demo the most.
 An early mix of the song which Bascombe prefers did not make the album and was later released on YouTube.
 Bascombe said that the album mix was "fine", but "it just could have been better."

 The closing track to side one, "Little 15", was one of the last songs to come together during the album's recording sessions, with Wilder struggling to determine how to structure and arrange the track.
-During the sessions, the band collectively went to see the film A Zed & Two Noughts (1985), and Wilder decided to try to arrange the song based off of the film's soundtrack by Michael Nyman.
+During the sessions, the band collectively went to see the film A Zed & Two Noughts (1985), and Wilder decided to try to arrange the song based on the film's soundtrack by Michael Nyman.
 Wilder said that once he tried Nyman's style for the song, "from there, it was easy.
 It just flowed."
 Bascombe called the final version of the track "classic Wilder" in its use of orchestral samples, which was quite different than the original demo.
 Released as the fourth single from the album, its music video was one of the few not directed by Anton Corbijn from this period.
 According to Wilder, they chose Martyn Atkins, who had designed many of their album and single covers to this point in time, to direct this video only because they thought it would be interesting to give the assignment to someone new.